stylebit-labs/jen-n-taylor-support/README.md

 ## steps
 $ npm install -g @stylebit/cli
 $ stylebit --version  // should be 0.6.4
-$ stylebit run --config ./stylebit.config.json --dry-run
+$ stylebit run --config ./stylebit.config.json --dry-run // this command from the root repository where the stylebit.config.json file resides

 ## result